-The Options are exercisable for a period of five years from the date of grant at a price of \$0.15 per share.
-Following 10% of the Options vesting on the date of grant, the remaining 90% will vest as to a third on each 6 month anniversary following the date of grant.
+Corporation also announced the grant of options (the "Options") to Adam Hunt to acquire a total of 75,000 common shares of the Corporation for a period of five years from the date of grant at a price of \$0.12 per share.
+Following 10% of the Options vesting on the date of grant, the remaining 90% will vest as to a third on each 6-month anniversary following the date of grant.